 This Resolution requires modifications to the proposed EV Infrastructure Rules to create consistency in policy across the IOU service territories, increase transparency for customers, and ensure additional protections for ratepayers.
 This Resolution requires each IOU to file a Tier 1 Advice Letter within 60 days of adoption of this Resolution to make the modifications that this Resolution orders and to address the outstanding implementation details related the Rules.
-The Resolution additionally orders each IOU to also file a Tier 2 AL to address outstanding implementation details that the Tier 1 AL filing does not cover.
+The Resolution additionally orders each IOU to also file a Tier 2 AL to address outstanding implementation details that the Tier 1 AL filing does not cover, and another Tier 2 AL to propose a target for service energization timing.

-Approval of this resolution permits BVES, Liberty, and PacifiCorp to offer their optional Rule 24 to any customer, other than those in single-family residences, installing separately metered EV charging starting no later than six months from the approval of this Resolution.
+Approval of this Resolution permits BVES, Liberty, and PacifiCorp to offer their optional Rule 24 to any customer, other than those in single-family residences, installing separately metered EV charging starting no later than six months from the approval of this Resolution.
 EV charging that is metered with other load will not be eligible for the EV Infrastructure Rules.
 The CPUC will conduct an evaluation of the Rules at the beginning of 2025 and determine if modifications to the Rules are necessary.
 This Resolution requires the IOUs to track costs on a site-by-site basis, among other requirements, within their proposed Memorandum Accounts, and additionally requires the IOUs to report data via a public annual Joint small IOU AB 841 Electric Vehicle Charging Infrastructure Cost Report to enable analysis and evaluation of the EV Infrastructure Rule.